jrobertson/jstreebuilder/README.md

-# Introducing the jstreebuilder gem
+# Building an HTML tree using the JsTreeBuilder gem

 ## Usage